-1000.00 USE OF NAME.
+900.00 USE OF NAME.
 No organization has the right to use the University's name unless it has complied with this policy.
-Once approved, the use of the University's name and trademarks by an Affiliated Support Organization shall be in accordance with the .
-The organization is barred from using the University's name if the University's relationship with the organization is terminated.
+Once approved as an Affiliated Organization, the use of the University's name and trademarks must comply with the Trademark and Licensing Policy and the Graphic Identification Policy.
+The organization is barred from using the University's name if the University's relationship with the organization is discontinued or terminated.

-1100.00 USE OF FUNDS RAISED ON BEHALF OF UNIVERSITY.
-Funds raised or received by an Affiliated Support Organization for the benefit of the University, or through the use of the University's name or trademarks, shall be expended for the benefit of the University or the Affiliated Support Organization.
+1000.00 USE OF FUNDS RAISED ON BEHALF OF UNIVERSITY.
+Funds raised or received by an Affiliated Organization for the benefit of the University, or through the use of the University's name or trademarks, shall be expended for the benefit of the University or the Affiliated Organization as outlined in the agreement.

+1100.00 Any payment to, or expense reimbursement for, University departments and/or employees by the Affiliated Organization must be compliant with the requirements of the university policy on that subject {insert Link}.

-1200.00 ACCOUNTS HELD BY AFFILIATED SUPPORT ORGANIZATION.
-Accounts for the benefit of individual University departments or faculty members shall not be established with an Affiliated Support Organization or other non-University entity without the prior written approval of the appropriate dean of the college, the Provost (for academic departments) and the appropriate Vice President.
+1200.00 ACCOUNTS HELD BY AFFILIATED ORGANIZATION.
+Accounts for the benefit of individual University departments or faculty members shall not be established with an Affiliated Organization or other non-University entity unless agreed upon as part of the agreement.

-Generally, no Affiliated Support Organization should establish any banking relationship using the name or tax identification number of Montana State University.
+No Affiliated Organization should establish any banking relationship using the name or tax identification number of Montana State University, unless approved as part of the agreement.
 Only the Vice President for Administration and Finance may authorize banking relationships for the university and such accounts will not be authorized unless there is a significant benefit to the university to do so.

-1300.00 LIMITATIONS ON THE ESTABLISHMENT OF AFFILIATED SUPPORT ORGANIZATIONS.
-No University entity, department, program or employee shall establish a foundation or other University Affiliated Support Organization or initiate any fund-raising program or activity except as set forth in this policy.
+1300.00 LIMITATIONS ON THE ESTABLISHMENT OF AFFILIATED ORGANIZATIONS.
+No University entity, department, program or employee shall establish a foundation or other University Affiliated Organization or initiate any fund-raising program or activity except as set forth in this policy.

-1400.00 APPLICATION FOR RECOGNITION AS AFFILIATED SUPPORT ORGANIZATION.